nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Terrator (2310/5)

-- Serge 42 STR
+- Serge has more than 42 STR
   - Serge - 2 / 2 / 3 (Stop if Attacked)
   - Glenn - Get to Level 3
   - Fargo - Strengthen Serge (Serge - X-Strike if all Serge attacks hit)
   - Serge - 1 - X-Strike (1 / 2 - X-Strike if all attacks missed)
-- Serge 38 STR
+- Serge has less than 42 STR
   - Glenn - EagleEye Serge
   - Serge - 2 / 3 (Must Hit)
   - Glenn - Get to Level 3